Flavour specific neutrino self-interaction: $H_0$ tension and IceCube: Introduction

 Next, we test the flavour specific interactions with IceCube.
 It has been pointed out that PeV neutrinos from astrophysical sources can interact with cosmic neutrinos and produce an on shell mediator $\nu \nu \rightarrow \phi$, when the neutrino energy $E_\nu = m_\phi^2/ (2 m_\nu)$ and neutrino self-interactions with MeV mass mediators can have a signature in the neutrino spectrum observed at IceCube \cite{ Ioka:2014kca, DiFranzo:2015qea,Chauhan:2018dkd, Kelly:2018tyg, Mohanty:2018cmq, Creque-Sarbinowski:2020qhz, Bustamante:2020mep}.
-The resonant absorption of astrophysical neutrinos will show up as dips in the IceCube flux and this may explain the gap in the IceCube observations between $E_\nu = $400 TeV -1 PeV and the non-observation of Glashow-resonance which is expected at $E_\nu =6.3$ PeV.
+The resonant absorption of astrophysical neutrinos will show up as dips in the IceCube flux and this may explain the gap in the IceCube observations between $E_\nu = $400 TeV -1 PeV \footnote{Very recently, the \ic collaboration has reported the observation of Glashow-resonance event at $E_\nu =6.3$ PeV~\cite{IceCube:2021rpz}.
+When we were doing the analysis for this work.
+There was no observation of the Glashow resonance; that is why we have not used that in this work.
+However, we plan to include this in future analyses. }.
 Since the neutrino interactions are defined in the flavour basis while the resonance is in the mass basis, the neutrino mixing angles and mass hierarchies also play a crucial role in the IceCube spectrum.
 We find that all the flavour specific interactions show similar pattern in the \ic flux data, although these patterns are highly different from the universal interaction.
 We also find that, for the flavour specific and the universal self-interaction, the cosmological allowed SI region of interaction is ruled out by IceCube data while the MI region is partially consistent with IceCube for both the inverted and normal neutrino mass hierarchies.